 His in-progress book, Packed Bags: Looking for Home in a Frayed America, examines the underlying reasons why thriving pedestrian-oriented communities are a rarity in North America today.

-Patrick split undergraduate yeas between the U.S. Naval Academy and Drexel University, receiving a BS in Computer Science.
-After writing software for thirteen years, he earned a masters in Urban Planning from Dalhousie University.
+Patrick split undergraduate yeas between the Annapolis and Drexel University, receiving a BS in Computer Science.
+After writing software for several years, he earned a masters in Urban Planning from Dalhousie University.
 There, Patrick researched barriers to mixed-use development as well as tools municipalities use to overcome those barriers.

 As a practicing urban planner, Patrick authored a redevelopment policy at Baltimore County, MD based on his research, which places a collaborative design process known a design charrette at the heart of development regulations.
 Through this experience, he witnessed how organizational dysfunction and the political process can co-opt a good idea, dilute it, and ultimately render it impotent.